What We Do

-Faced with rising public concerns, the Forest Service and the timber industry have increasingly sought to repackage logging as “management” and “restoration,” often using inaccurate claims about forest fires.
+Faced with rising public concerns, the Forest Service and the timber industry have increasingly sought to repackage logging as “management” and “restoration,” often using inaccurate claims about forest fires and water management.
 The Forest Service’s current logging projects in reality continue to be destructive and costly, diverting resources and attention away from actions that could help forests and help protect communities during wildfires.
 Environment Now’s partners stop harmful logging and advocate for community fire-safety.

 Environment Now’s partners work at three levels to protect national forests:

 - Forest Protections—Our partners work to maintain and increase the protections for national forests, such as through national forest management plan revisions, endangered species designations, and policies on climate-polluting forest biomass energy.
-Example: Center for Biological Diversity
+Example: Center for Biological Diversity, American Bird Conservancy

 Environment Now’s partners have successfully challenged harmful logging and chaparral-clearcutting projects on every national forest in California.
 Logging levels on California’s national forests have decreased by 87% over the 30 years since Environment Now was founded in 1989.

 In 2015, the Pacific fisher became the first major forest-dwelling species in the Sierra Nevada to receive protection under the California Endangered Species Act, thanks to a scientific petition and litigation by the Center for Biological Diversity.
 The Center and its co-plaintiffs also secured federal Endangered Species Act protection for the Pacific fisher in 2020.